 An excerpt from her 1915 book ‘A House On Henry Street‘ illustrates the racial politics of such a seemingly simple dinner party:

-“At the time of the first convention of the organization, [the NAACP] formed to further better race relations in this country, the occasion promised to be almost too serious unless some social provision were made.
+“At the time of the first convention of the organization, [the NAACP] formed to further better race relations in this country, the occasion promised to be almost too serious unless some social provision was made.

 I suggested a party at the House, but even the organizing committee was fearful.
 ‘Oh, no!’ they protested.
 ‘It won’t do!
 As soon as white and colored people sit down and eat together there begin to be newspaper stories about social equality.’